 With a wearable smartwatch, tracking heart activity data is easier than ever before.
 It is a major development in the field of science and tech research.
 Never before such a technology managed to catch the attention of the industry.

 Accordingly, doctors confirmed that sending electrical signals is the traditional method for assessing heart rate, and it’s used in hospitals.
 For this very reason, the FDA has cleared Apple Watch Series 4 as a medical device.
-This is certainly a great occurrence since it can of saving lives due to real-time and accurate heart rate monitoring.
+This is certainly a great occurrence since it can save lives due to real-time and accurate heart rate monitoring.

 Not only this, but it can also detect irregular rhythms and atrial fibrillation before something untoward happens.
 World Health Organization says heart diseases are one of the major reasons for most deaths around the World.
 With this technology, Apple has made a vital advancement in the space of health and technology.